 Exclusive Interview with Polar Explorer Robert Swan

-I was very fortunate to spend a few days with Robert Swan this week in Salta, Argentina.
-In less than 30 days he will be walking 600 miles to the South Pole with his son Barney on an expedition known as the South Pole Energy Challenge (SPEC).
-Both Rob and Barney will do this journey powered entirely on renewable energy, a feat that has never been done before.
+I was very fortunate to spend a few days with Robert Swan in October 2017 in Salta, Argentina.
+Just a few weeks after our meeting, he attempted to walk 600 miles to the South Pole with his son Barney Swan on an expedition known as the South Pole Energy Challenge (SPEC).
+Both Rob and Barney attempted this journey powered entirely on renewable energy, a feat that has never been done before.
 In our time together I was able to ask him a number of questions on the Expedition and the future of his 2041 Foundation, all of which you can read below.

 1) With less than 30 days until you begin walking to the South Pole how do you feel about the upcoming Expedition?